JonathanCrider/encrypt-decrypt/README.md

 ### Option 1

-Save this file in your root directory and paste the following into your `.zshrc` file
+Save the `.encrypt-decrypt` file in your root directory and paste the following into your `.zshrc` file

 ```bash
 # Import encrypt/decrypt functions from ~/.encrypt-decrypt